TabbyML/tabby/README.md

 # CTranslate2

 CTranslate2 is a C++ and Python library for efficient inference with Transformer models.

 The project implements a custom runtime that applies many performance optimization techniques such as weights quantization, layers fusion, batch reordering, etc., to [accelerate and reduce the memory usage](#benchmarks) of Transformer models on CPU and GPU.
 The following model types are currently supported:

-* Encoder-decoder models: Transformer base/big, M2M-100, NLLB, BART, mBART, Pegasus
+* Encoder-decoder models: Transformer base/big, M2M-100, NLLB, BART, mBART, Pegasus, Whisper
 * Decoder-only models: GPT-2, OPT

 Compatible models should be first converted into an optimized model format.
 The library includes converters for multiple frameworks: